 Read Little Women for… Louisa May Alcott’s wholesome story of four sisters: grown-up Meg, tomboyish Jo, timid Beth, and precocious Amy.

 In this heartwarming book, the four March sisters couldn’t be more different.
 But with their father away at war, and their mother working to support the family, they have to rely on one another.

-How to Be a Good Creature is author Sy Montgomery’s wholesome memoir of her life with animals, complete with stunning illustrations and heartwarming life lessons.
+Read How to Be a Good Creature for… author Sy Montgomery’s wholesome memoir of her life with animals, complete with stunning illustrations and heartwarming life lessons.

 In this welcome reminder of the beauty of life, Montgomery beautifully shares the bond she has grown with pigs, dogs, and even an octopus during her life so far – as well as the plethora of ways they have helped her to be a good creature, too.

-“It’ll leave you feeling all warm and fuzzy” says Reddit user cargogal20 about The House in the Cerulean Sea, one of the most wholesome and hopeful books of the last few years.
+“It’ll leave you feeling all warm and fuzzy” wrote Reddit user cargogal20 about The House in the Cerulean Sea.

 There’s no drama in this uplifting feel-good book (or modern fairytale) about forty-year-old Linus Baker and the orphanage of six uniquely talented children he’s put in charge of under a highly classified assignment.

 The No. 1 Ladies’ Detective Agency by Alexander McCall Smith

 Read No. 1 Ladies’ Detective Agency for… one of the best comfort reads to enjoy again and again.